 Here comes the messy part of this article.
 I wasn’t sure about writing this but I figured I’d still do it to expose myself and make a commitment.

-As I mentioned a couple times before and you can clearly see it if you’ve been a subscriber for a while, Stream SEO doesn’t have a ton of content written every month.
+As I mentioned a couple of times before and you can clearly see it if you’ve been a subscriber for a while, Stream SEO doesn’t have a ton of content written every month.
 Last year I only published 4 articles and half of them were guest posts.

 That means I wrote 2 articles in a span of 12 months, or 1 article every 6 months on average.